 DrugNews can connect you directly with a lawyer today at no cost who can discuss your legal options.

-If your child has been diagnosed with cerebral palsy, it is important to learn whether their brain damage was avoidable and possibly due to medical mistake.
+If your child has been diagnosed with cerebral palsy, it is important to learn whether their brain injury was due to medical mistake.
 A lawyer can discuss your legal options, investigate your case, and preserve your rights before they expire.

 The costs of lifetime medical care and damages from loss of function stemming from cerebral palsy can reach well into the millions of dollars.
 It is unfair that any family should carry this burden without help if another party was responsible for their child’s injury.